Revisiting Few-Shot Learning from a Causal Perspective: Experimental Results

 \subsection{Comparison on Various Datasets}

-Table \ref{datasets} shows the performance of our method on 10 benchmark image classification datasets.
+Table~\ref{datasets} shows the performance of our methods on 10 benchmark image classification datasets with 16 shots.
 The CLIP visual backbone is ResNet-50 and the BLIP visual backbone is ViT-Large with $16 \times 16$ patch size for all methods.
-As Table \ref{datasets} shows, our method can greatly improve classification accuracies on various datasets, which are increased by at least 2.43\% on ImageNet, Caltech 101, DTD, EuroSAT, Flowers102, Food101, OxfordIIIPet, StanfordCars, and SUN397.
-Accuracy of our method is marginally lower than that of Tip-Adapter-F on FGVCAircraft by 1.62\%.
+As Table~\ref{datasets} shows, our methods can greatly improve classification accuracies on various datasets, which are increased by at least 1.91\% on all benchmark image classification datasets except FGVCAircraft for Ensemble Method.
+The p-value results, which are based on the paired Wilcoxon signed rank test~\cite{woolson2007wilcoxon} across the 10 datasets, indicate the significant performance improvement of Ensemble Method over all four baselines at the 99.5\% confidence level; SM Method over Tip-Adapter-F at the 95\% confidence level and over other three baselines at the 99.5\% confidence level.
+Accuracy of Ensemble Method is marginally lower than that of Tip-Adapter-F on FGVCAircraft.
 We attribute the degraded performance on FGVCAircraft to the lack of generalization of BLIP on FGVCAircraft since Zero-shot BLIP only achieves 5.52\% accuracy on FGVCAircraft.
+The accuracy of SM Method can also boost the performance for most cases, for example, the accuracy is increased by 4.77\% on FGVCAircraft.